 Your college or university financial aid office will use the information from your FAFSA to determine your eligibility for federal and state programs.
 Most schools have their own financial aid programs, and use your FAFSA results for those too.
 Ask your financial aid office about what kind of aid they offer, whether you need to fill out any forms besides the FAFSA, and what the deadlines are.

 Some independent scholarship programs accept the FAFSA, but most require their own forms.
-Many of these scholarships are not based on financial need, This is the kind of financial aid that you usually need to track down on your own.
-A scholarship search engine can help you find and submit applications to scholarship programs that may be right for you.
+Many of these scholarships are not based on financial need.
+This is the kind of financial aid that you usually need to track down on your own.
+A free scholarship search engine can help you find and submit applications to scholarship programs that may be right for you.